This page presents the Projects settings in Substance Designer, and the settings contained within.

 Default: Empty (in this case, a preset scene state is used)

-This setting lets you select which of the predefined available lights should be enabled when starting a new 3D View.
+This setting lets you select which of the predefined available lights should be enabled when starting a new 3D View, if no file is set in the Default State File field.

 Default: Ambient Light only